kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

 [DataViewUtils](https://github.com/Microsoft/powerbi-visuals-utils-dataviewutils/blob/master/docs/usage/usage-guide.md) NPM package can help you with reaching those three.

+## Formatting options

-## Support wide variety of formatting options
+Support wide variety of formatting options.

 Add this list of expected Formating Panel options, which let users to specify "look and feel" of the visual: